Yashshah0223/Yashshah0223/README.md

 - 👋 Hey there,
  This is Yash Shah, by education i have a bachelors in technology in electronics, currently pursuing Masters in Information Technology and Analytics.
 Past work experencies have been in roles such as sales, marketing, business development and analysis.
-- 👀 I’m interested in Business and Data analysis and intelligence.
+- 👀 I’m interested in Business intelligence, Data analysis and Blockchain Technologies.
-- 🌱 I’m currently learning R, Python, MySQL, Tableau
+- 🌱 I’m currently learning R, Python, MySQL, Tableau and Power BI
-- 💞️ I’m looking to collaborate on projects regarding data analytics and business forecasting.
+- 🤝 I’m looking to collaborate on projects regarding data analytics and business forecasting and blockchain development.
 - 📫 How to reach me - yashshah0223@gmail.com

 <!---